kennylomax/TutorialsAsCode/journeys/TutorialAsCode1LocalCCV2AndSpartacus/README.md

 ant initialize
 ```

-## Run your cloud-commerce-sample-setup and access it
+## Run and access your Cloud Commerce Sample Setup

 You can start it in the background as below, or run in the forgroung with **./hybrisserver.sh**, to ensure you see all log output.
 But then place in the background once it has started (**ctrl-z; bg** )
 ```commands